 Involving residents in the development process

 Local authorities and developers must better involve residents in development decisions, while also reconciling the need for volume with local sensitivities.
 How can they do this?
-Several approaches were discussed at The London Conference.
+Several approaches were discussed at the conference.
 These included:

 - Meaningful consultation – Local authorities and developers must listen and gain an understanding of resident’s concerns before trying to resolve them.
 This might include getting on site, talking face-to-face or even hiring people from the local area.
 It also needs to be backed by local politicians, who should be equipped with the confidence to defend high-density developments – and use the same language as their residents.

 - Avoid short termism – Local authorities and developers also need to be more proactive.
 Those that make small promises, and keep them, build the confidence and support necessary for doing the bigger, more difficult things in the long term.
 Trust is eroded by short-termism that goes nowhere.

 - Neighbourhood planning – This allows local communities to set the framework for the evolution of their neighborhood.